flex-development/import-regex/README.md

 **Note**:

 - Statements in docblock (`/** */`), multiline (`/* */`), and single-line (`//`) comments are ignored
-- Regular expressions are ECMAScript-compatible.
+- Expressions are ECMAScript-compatible.
 They have **not** been tested with other flavors (PCRE, PCRE2, etc)

 ## Install